 The burning pain, the numbness, the weak grasp.
 I typically experience this only in my dominant right hand and arm, though occasionally my left arm will go numb as well.

 I never quite know when it’ll start.
 But I do know that it disappears completely after I give birth.
 And in the meantime, I’ve learned quite a few tricks for surviving the pain.

 As a writer, I need my arms and hands in good working order.
 It can be discouraging when they’re not.
 If you’re dealing with carpal tunnel (either pregnancy related or not), here are some ways I’ve found to help.
-Oh, and some that didn’t work for me.
-I’ll share them anyways in case they help you!
+I also share some that didn’t work for me, since we’re all different and they may work for you.